danthegoodman1/PyNab/readme.md

 Running this assumes you already know where the file is, this should be used through a shell after all.
 This is to make it easier than worrying about making sure you can SCP to a system.

+The server is required to be run for every file sent, will eventually make it so the server has to be run only once to get multiple files.

+Also currently only accepts one connection in

 ### Client:

 Run like: